 - I honor my spirit and the divine within me.

-Other methods of balancing the crown chakra include aromatherapy and crystals.
+Other methods of balancing the crown chakra include aromatherapy and crystals (more on that below!).
 For one thing, diffusing or applying essential oils like lavender and jasmine can be calming and soothing for the crown chakra, while oils like cedar wood, sandalwood, frankincense & myrrh can be stimulating.
-Meanwhile, crystals like amethyst, diamond, lavender, Herkimer diamond, clear quartz, and selenite help to target the energy of the crown chakra.

 While incorporating certain foods into the diet is a typical practice for the other six chakras in the system, the crown chakra requires something a bit different: fasting, which acts as a form of spiritual nourishment rather than bodily nourishment.
 A period of refraining from food provides a break from worrying about physical demands so that the entire focus may be devoted to one’s spirituality and higher consciousness.
 This should only be done under the guidance of a qualified medical professional.

 Since the elements which correlate with the crown chakra are thought and silence, it could also be beneficial to seek out an environment which is conducive to both of those things: most notably, a silent meditation retreat.
 I completed ten days of silent meditation in Thailand, and it was an incredibly growing experience.
 There are countless meditation retreats all over the world, with many in Thailand especially.
 If this seems like too much of a jump from zero to sixty, consider taking a self-guided journey to a few of the many gorgeous temples of Southeast Asia, such as those in Chiang Rai, Thailand and Indonesia.

 Each chakra plays an important role in empowering us to be our best selves, and the crown chakra is no exception.
 Our connection to something greater allows us to approach our lives with purpose, divine inspiration, wonder, and a broader perspective.
 Further, aligned crown chakras can remind us all of our connectedness to each other and all things, encouraging us to live from a place of unity and lovingkindness — what a beautiful world we could create.